kostadinoff/CV/cv-en.md

 - Final conference of the National National Program "Electronic Healthcare in Bulgaria"

-## International congresses and trainings
+## International congresses and postgraduate courses

 `1-2/12/2017`